 Grenada.
 We, together with various co-defendants (including Beazer East), have been named as a defendant in four toxic tort lawsuits in various state courts in Mississippi and in two toxic tort lawsuits in federal court in Mississippi arising from the operation of Grenada.
 The complaints allege that plaintiffs were exposed to harmful levels of various toxic chemicals, including creosote, pentachlorophenol and dioxin, as a result of soil, surface water and groundwater contamination and air emissions from the Grenada facility and, in the state court cases, from an adjacent manufacturing facility operated by Heatcraft, Inc. In the state court actions, which include a total of approximately 115 plaintiffs, each plaintiff seeks compensatory damages from the defendants of at least \$5 million for each of seven counts and punitive damages of at least \$10 million for each of three counts.
 In the federal case action referred to as the Beck case, there were originally a total of approximately 110 plaintiffs.
 Pursuant to an Order granting defendants' Motion to Sever, the Court dismissed the claims of 98 plaintiffs without prejudice to their right to refile their Complaints.
 Each plaintiff in the Beck case seeks compensatory damages from the defendants in an unspecified amount and punitive damages of \$20 million for each of four counts.
 In the federal case action referred to as the Ellis case, there are approximately 1,130 plaintiffs.
 Each plaintiff in the Ellis case seeks compensatory damages from the defendants of at least \$5 million for each of seven counts and punitive damages of at least \$10 million for each of three counts.
 Based on our experience in defending previous toxic tort cases (including our victory in similar litigation involving Green Spring and our recent dismissal without prejudice from similar litigation involving Somerville, as noted below), we do not believe that the damages sought by the plaintiffs in the state court and federal court actions are supported by the facts of the cases.
 We are seeking to transfer venue of the state court cases to Grenada County, Mississippi.
 The venue issue is currently on appeal to the Mississippi Supreme Court.
 During the pendency of the appeal, discovery in the state court cases has been stayed.
-Discovery in the federal court cases has also been stayed.
-However, discovery with respect to 12 plaintiffs is proceeding in the Beck federal case.
+On April 22, 2005, plaintiffs in two of the four state court cases advised the Mississippi Supreme Court that they were withdrawing their objections to a transfer of venue to Grenada County.
+Plaintiffs in these two state court cases also consented to separate trials (instead of consolidated trials) of their respective claims.
+Discovery in the federal court cases has also been staved.
+However, discovery with respect to 12 plaintiffs has been proceeding in the Beck federal case.
 The Court recently granted the defendants' Motion to Sever in the Beck case, holding that the claims of the 12 Beck plaintiffs must be tried separately.
 Prior to the granting of such Motion to Sever on April 14, 2005, the trials of the 12 Beck plaintiffs were scheduled to commence in October 2005.
 It is expected that the trial of the first Beck plaintiff will occur in October 2005.
 Although we intend to vigorously defend these cases, there can be no assurance that an unfavorable resolution of this matter will not have a material adverse effect on our business, financial condition, cash flows and results of operations.